-Australian communities depend on the Bureau’s essential forecast, warning and information services to protect lives and property, support national security and environmental sustainability, promote industry productivity and enhance societal well-being.
+"Australian communities depend on the Bureau’s essential forecast, warning and information services to protect lives and property, support national security and environmental sustainability, promote industry productivity and enhance societal well-being.
 Many important, weather-sensitive industries rely on our services for their own effective operation.
 These include emergency services, defence, aviation, shipping, resources, agriculture and water.
 We communicate directly with all Australians through various channels such as briefings, our website, social media and mobile platforms—and also through the media.

 We’re looking for graduates who will help us transform the way that we bring environmental information to the Australian community.
 Do you have a record of strong academic achievement, an interest in working with the latest technology—from supercomputing to ever-evolving modelling software—and a passion for weather, climate, water, ocean and space weather information?
-If you thrive in an environment where great communication, problem solving, innovation and flexibility are valued, and teams collaborate to achieve the best outcomes, you’ll fit right in at the Bureau.
+If you thrive in an environment where great communication, problem-solving, innovation and flexibility are valued, and teams collaborate to achieve the best outcomes, you’ll fit right in at the Bureau.

-We offer a wide range of job specialties—it’s not just about forecasting the weather, although that’s an important part of what we do!
+We offer a wide range of job specialities—it’s not just about forecasting the weather, although that’s an important part of what we do!
 We encourage applications from all degree streams to join our flexible and diverse workplace, with mentoring support, career development and colleagues who are as passionate as you about making a difference to people’s lives.
 With offices around Australia and positions in locations as far away as Antarctica, we offer excellent opportunities to build a varied and rewarding career.

 Graduate opportunities are available in the following programs:

 Being a meteorologist is about understanding the atmosphere and its effects on the Earth's surface, the oceans and people’s lives and livelihoods.
-This includes analysing the state of the atmosphere and oceans, and providing forecasts, warnings, information and advice on weather and climate.
+This includes analysing the state of the atmosphere and oceans and providing forecasts, warnings, information and advice on weather and climate.
 Communicating weather information effectively is also an area of focus for meteorologists.
 Graduates may go on to a wide variety of specialisations, such as severe weather, tropical meteorology, thunderstorms, aviation or climate.

 You will study the Graduate Diploma in Meteorology in Melbourne.
 This nationally accredited diploma satisfies the learning outcomes for the Basic Instruction Package for Meteorologists, as governed by the World Meteorological Organization—so it is also internationally recognised.

-Aboriginal and Torres Strait Islander Graduate Program
+Aboriginal and Torres Strait Islander Pathways

 We are inviting applications from graduates from the following subject areas: